express-rate-limit/rate-limit-redis/contributing.md

 When adding a new feature/fixing a bug, please add/update the readme and changelog as well as add tests for the same.
 Also make sure your code has been linted and that existing tests pass.
-You can run the linter using `pnpm lint`, the tests using `pnpm test` and try to automatically fix most lint issues using `pnpm autofix`.
+You can run the linter using `npm run lint`, the tests using `npm run test` and try to automatically fix most lint issues using `npm run autofix`.

 Once you have made changes to the code, you will want to [`commit`](https://github.com/git-guides/git-commit) (basically, Git's version